 While it can be frustrating to have so many unknowns, it’s important to note that we’re not alone.
 Doctors and researchers are grappling with these questions, and they have a steadfast commitment to answering them.
 As Dr. David Sanders, chairman of the health advisory committee for Coeliac UK, reminded us recently: “We are still on a learning curve ourselves about this condition and its natural history, and patients need to understand that.”

-One of the biggest questions to emerge recently – and an item of hot debate at the International Celiac Disease Symposium in the fall of 2013 – is whether the explosive prevalence of gluten sensitivity is truly due to gluten, or whether other factors and food culprits could be part of the cause.
+One of the biggest questions to emerge recently – and an item of hot debate at the International Celiac Disease Symposium in late 2013 – is whether the explosive prevalence of gluten sensitivity is truly due to gluten, or whether other factors and food culprits could be part of the cause.

 A link between gluten sensitivity and irritable bowel syndrome (IBS) has long been suspected, and new studies continue to reinforce the association.
 Recent research reveals that gluten or wheat sensitivity occurs in 28 to 30 percent of people with IBS, a prevalence rate that is much higher than in the general population.

 What this tells us is that some people with IBS may benefit by removing gluten from their diets, and it may help to explain why gluten sensitivity appears to be more widespread than celiac disease.
 But at the same time, researchers emphasize that a gluten-free diet isn’t the solution for all people with IBS, and there are other factors to uncover.

 Another key area of research interest is FODMAPs, or Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols.
 FODMAPs include a variety of foods like onions, broccoli, beans, apples and milk that can be difficult for some people to digest.